wwoods/job_stream/README.md

   attaching return values to a recur'd tuple and waiting for it to come back around.
 * Update README with serialization changes, clean up code.
 Note that unique\_ptr serialize() is specified in serialization.h.
+Also Frame needs doc.
 * Idle time tracking - show how much time is spent e.g. waiting on a reducer
 * Solve config problem - if e.g. all jobs need to fill in some globally shared information (tests to run, something not in YAML)